 Though there are plenty of routes that’ll lead you to Fort Siloso, adventurous folks who want to kickstart their historical journey from the get-go will be able to catch scenic views of the area from the Skywalk.

-If you don’t plan on sweating bullets with the staggering amount of stairs, you can opt to take the bubble lift which is located just a few feet away from the cable car station.
+If you don’t plan on sweating bullets by climbing a staggering amount of stairs, you can opt to take the bubble lift up – it’s located just a few feet away from the cable car station.

 Besides taking you up swiftly, this little lift has glass panels that offer you stellar views of the beach and harbour at various angles.

-While the entire walkway will only take you approximately five minutes to cover, you’ll still be able to load up on some quick history facts about locations like Labrador Park and Keppel Bay.
+While the entire walkway will only take you approximately five minutes to cover, you’ll still be able to load up on some quick history facts about locations such as Labrador Park and Keppel Bay.
 There are also guided tours available if you’re looking to learn more about the area.

 Visiting Fort Siloso

-From hidden bunkers to abandoned structures, the remains of WWII can still be found around Singapore.
-For another history excursion into the events and impact of WWII, be sure to check out Fort Siloso where you’ll get to revisit important landmarks and artefacts from our past.
+From hidden bunkers to abandoned structures, relics of WWII such as the ones on Sentosa can still be found around Singapore.
+For a history excursion into the events and impact of WWII, be sure to check out Fort Siloso’s artefacts from the past.

-Artsy folks who can’t shy away from a good photo op will also be happy to know that there is a myriad of optical illusion-style murals created by local artist Yip Yew Chong plastered on the walls, roads and rocks.
+Artsy folks who can’t shy away from a good photo op will also be happy to know that there is a myriad of optical illusion-style murals created by local artist Yip Yew Chong that’re plastered on the walls, roads, and rocks.